geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 -   **Footer**: Select this checkbox to determine whether the GeoNetwork footer is shown.
 If not set, no footer will be visible.
 -   **Social bar**: Select this check box to show the social media bar in the footer.
+-   **Show application info and links**: If enabled, shows information about the application version and links to the GeoNetwork website and documentation in the footer.
+-   **Footer custom menu items**: List of static page IDs associated with the footer section to display.
+-   **RSS feeds**: List of RSS feeds links to display when the OGC API Records service is enabled.

 ![](img/ui-settings-footer.png)